brockai/brockai/README.md

 🌱 I’m working on building an API and frontend with search capability to analyze Bill of Material components to make predictions on compliancy.

-💞️ I’m looking to collaborate on projects that could benefit from the addition NLP browser and/or api applications to enhance the user experience and enable powerful text-based functionalities.
+💞️ I’m looking to collaborate on projects that could benefit from the addition NLP browser and/or api applications enabling powerful text-based functionalities to enhance the user experience.

 📫  Drop me a note, bclayton403@gmail.com